Jereem Richards

 Jereem Richards (born 13 January 1994) is a Trinidadian track and field sprinter who specializes in the 200 metres and 400 metres events.
 He won the bronze medal in the 200 m at the 2017 World Championships in Athletics and gold for the 400 m at the 2022 World Indoor Championships.
 Richards took 200 m titles at both the 2018 and 2022 Commonwealth Games.
 He was part of the Trinidad and Tobago team that won the bronze medal in the men's 4 × 400 m relay at the 2012 World Indoor Championships and a gold medal at the 2017 World Championships in Athletics.

 Richards is the Trinidad and Tobago record holder for the 400 m and for the 200 m and 400 m indoor.
 He has won four individual national titles.

 Personal life

 Jereem Richards hails from Point Fortin, Trinidad and Tobago.
 He attended the Vessigny Secondary School at his home island.
-From 2011-2013 he attended A.S.J.A Boys’ College where he excelled academically.
+From 2011 to 2013 he attended A.S.J.A Boys’ College where he excelled academically.
 In 2014–15, he attended South Plains College in Levelland, Texas, and then transferred to University of Alabama in 2016.
 In September the following year, Richards forfeited his eligibility to compete in college to turn professional.